Lenovo smartphones: Lenovo Lemon 3

 The Lenovo Lemon 3 was launched in early 2016.
 It has 5-inch 1080 by 1920 pixel IPS display, a 1.5-gigahertz Qualcomm Snapdragon 616 system-on-a-chip, 2 gigabytes of memory, an Adreno 405 graphics processor, 16 gigabytes of built-in storage, and dual SIM card slots.
 It supports 4G LTE including the radio bands used in India.
 Its battery has a capacity of 2750 mAh; Lenovo claims this will deliver 15 days of standby time on 4G or 6.2 hours of continuous video playback.
 Storage can be expanded with a microSD card.

 Lenovo Vibe B

 In 2016 Lenovo launched an entry-level 4G smartphone branded Lenovo Vibe B, with Android 6.0 Marshmallow.

 Lenovo Z series

-The current line of Lenovo Z series smartphone are considered as a spiritual success of their previous ZUK series, as they continue to run on ZUI which is a Android skin developed by ZUK.
+The current line of Lenovo Z series smartphone are considered as a spiritual success of their previous ZUK series, as they continue to run on ZUI which is an Android skin developed by ZUK.
 The first model that was branded under Z series was the Z2 series which is a rebranded ZUK Z2.

 Most of the Z series only sold in China, while couple of the model did release in the global market including Z5 and Z6 series.